Giuliongo/Dell8940Hackintosh/README.md

 My EFI Folder in the top

-Python3 if you don't have installing this : https://www.python.org/downloads/release/python-3108/
+Python3 if you don't have install this : https://www.python.org/downloads/release/python-3108/

 # 2) Download the macOS partition with Macrecovery tool :